conda-archive/conda-launch/README.md

 Overview
 ========
 `conda launch` provides a mechanism to turn a standard IPython Notebook into an "app" with both command line and web-based interfaces.
+The Notebooks remain 100% regular IPython Notebooks, so all other tools continue to work (IPython Notebook server, `nbconvert`, etc.)

 Inputs can be provided either at the command line:

 ```bash
 s="some string of words" n=3